easunarunachalam/pyTCSPC/README.md

+# `pytcspc`: analysis of time-correlated single photon counting (TCSPC) data

-# `pytcspc`: a Python library for fluorescence lifetime imaging microscopy (FLIM) and fluorescence correlation spectroscopy (FCS) data analysis
+This python library can be used for analyzing time-domain fluorescence lifetime imaging microscopy (FLIM) data and fluorescence correlation spectroscopy (FCS) data collected with TCSPC hardware.

 ## Installing
 Please see `INSTALLATION.md`.